 Science for Fun Primary Sessions

-Primary students participate in lessons at their own primary school and also attend The Priory School using the science labs to learn about particle theory and investigating acids and alkalis!
+Primary students attend The Priory School and spend time in the science labs to learn about particle theory and investigating acids and alkalis!

 New Intake Students Fun Morning